hitzhangjie/golang-debugger-book/book/basics/2-dependencies.md

 #### 4.2.2.4 Kernel Debuggers

 When an operating system institutes strict memory protection, a special type of debugger is needed to debug the kernel.
-You cannot use a conventional user-mode debugger because memory protection facilities (like segmentation and paging) prevent it from manipulating the kernel’s image.
+You cannot use a conventional user-mode debugger because memory protection facilities (like segmentation and paging) prevent it from manipulating the kernel's image.

 Instead, what you need is a kernel debugger.

 A kernel debugger is an odd creature that commandeers control the processor so that the kernel can be examined via single stepping and breakpoints.
-This means that the kernel debugger must somehow sidestep the native memory protection scheme by merging itself into the operating system’s memory image.
+This means that the kernel debugger must somehow sidestep the native memory protection scheme by merging itself into the operating system's memory image.
 Some vendors perform this feat by designing their debuggers as device drivers, or loadable kernel modules.

 #### 4.2.2.5 Debug Interface

-In case you haven’t noticed, it’s all about program state.
+In case you haven't noticed, it's all about program state.
 Different debuggers offer different ways for a user to view the state of a running program.
 Some debuggers, like gdb, provide only a simple, but consistent, command-line interface.
 Other debuggers are integrated into slick GUI environments.
 To be honest, I lean towards the GUI debuggers because they are capable of presenting and accessing more machine state information at any given point in time.
 With a GUI debugger, you can easily monitor dozens of program elements simultaneously.

 On the other hand, if you are developing an application that will be deployed on multiple platforms, it may be difficult to find a GUI IDE that runs on all of them.
 This is the great equalizer for command-line debuggers.
 The GNU debugger may not have a fancy interface, but it looks (and behaves) the same everywhere.
 Once you jump the initial learning curve, you can debug executables on any platform that gdb has been ported to.